What Is Growth Hacking: An Actionable Guide

 Automation

-When you have improved your product and prioritized your channels, then it is time to automate the process of growth hacking as well as automate your strategies and tactics too.
+When you have improved your product and prioritized your channels, it is time to automate the growth hacking process and your strategies and tactics.
 For this, you can use various growth hacking tools.

 IFTTT is an example of a classic growth hacking tool.
 When you post a picture in Facebook, it can be posted to Instagram and Twitter in a few seconds with IFTTT.
 It can also help track the progressions of a link email across various platforms.